JKU-ICG/AOS/DRONE/README.md

     Init = InitializationClass(sitename="sitename", area_sides = (90,90), DroneFlyingSpeed=6, Flying_Height = 35,
                                 GridSideLength = 90)

     CurrentGPSInfoQueue   = multiprocessing.Queue(maxsize=200) # queue which stores gps tagged frames.
+        #   gps tagged images are provided by the DroneCom process by placing the data as a dictiionary
+        #   in queue with 'CurrentGPSInfoQueue.put(data)'
-        #   reading with `CurrentGPSInfoQueue.get()`   returns a dictionary of the form
+        #   reading with `CurrentGPSInfoQueue.get()` in FlightCntrl returns a dictionary of the form
         #   {   'Latitude' = # gps lat in degrees
         #       'Longitude' = # gps lon in degrees
         #       'Altitude' = # absolute altitude